 You don’t need to be from a family of hippies circling around in an RV, bathing in rivers, and wearing flowers in their hair to give your child a hippie name.

-Hippies symbolize the free spirit, peace, and love.
+Hippies symbolize free spirit, peace, and love.
 Throughout their movement, hippies advocated nonviolence and love.
 They were named “flower children” for their popular phrase “Make love, not war”.

 And while names like Freedom or Justice might not feel suitable for the vegan crunchy lifestyle of a modern-day hipster, there are many earthy and unique hippie names with a bohemian feel that are totally worth checking out.

-To make things easier for you I categorized the names by hippie names from the 60s and 70s, nature-inspired earthy hippie baby names, virtue hippie names, unisex hippie names, unique boho hippie names.
+To make things easier for you I categorized the names by hippie names from the 60s and 70s, nature-inspired earthy hippie baby names, virtue hippie names, unisex hippie names, and unique boho hippie names.
 Enjoy!

 Hippie Names From the 60s and 70s